2025–26 Galatasaray S.K. season

-The 2025–26 season is the 121th season in the existence of Galatasaray S.K., and the club's 68th consecutive season in the top flight of Turkish football.
-In addition to the domestic league, Galatasaray are participating in this season's edition of the Turkish Cup, Turkish Super Cup and UEFA Champions League.
+The 2025–26 season was the 121st season in the existence of Galatasaray S.K., and the club's 68th consecutive season in the top flight of Turkish football.
+In addition to the domestic league, Galatasaray participated in this season's edition of the Turkish Cup, Turkish Super Cup and UEFA Champions League.

 Kits

 Galatasaray's 2025–26 kits, manufactured by Puma, were unveiled on 26 June 2025 and went on sale on the same day.